matthiasprobst/h5RDMtoolbox/docs/userguide/wrapper/index.rst

   :alt: Alternative text
   :align: center

-All in all the wrapper classes around the `h5py` package aim to simplify data generation, processing, and analysis.
+All in all, the wrapper classes around the `h5py` package aim to simplify data generation, processing, and analysis.
 The following sections will guide you through those steps.

 .. note::